MichalJuzyszyn/DAT250/dat250-expass1.md

 - I followed the steps shown at [maven website](https://maven.apache.org/) to install maven.
 To verify that the installation was completed succesfully i used the "mvn -v" command in terminal to check the version of maven.
 - There were no issues during git installation.
 To verify if installation was succesfull i checked the version of git with "git --version" command.

+- No issues regarding installation of Heroku.
+Logged in to account through terminal without any problems.
+-